Is it even possible to leverage Twitter as part of your IT sales strategy? Yes, it is!

 Use the search facility to find people to connect with.
 Carry out searches regularly to find new contacts who are in your niche, in your local business community, have an interest in your niche, or are asking questions about topics in your niche.

-As part of your IT sales strategy, you should be concentrating on a targeted core audience and let your following grow naturally by providing targeted, quality content shared by hashtag.
+As part of your IT sales strategy, you should be concentrating on a targeted core audience and let your following grow naturally by providing targeted, quality content shared by hashtags.

 2. Manage Your Twitter Account by Using Lists